kodekloudhub/certified-kubernetes-administrator-course/docs/17-tips-and-tricks/docs/02-client--for-testing-network-things.md

 When the pod is running, you can exec into it and run the commands

 ```
-$ kubectl exec tester --it -- bash
+$ kubectl exec tester -it -- bash

 /# curl something
 /# nslookup something-else